soc/soc.me/_six-years-of-scala-development/part-1.md

 <!--<br/>![Filed issues sorted by reporter](/assets/img/scala-issues.png)-->

 <br/>
-I had the expectation that Scala development would learn from and avoid past mistakes – instead of repeating them over and over – and achieve a marginal level of quality and stability, in which the rate of cleanup and repair would eventually be higher than the rate of newly added cruft.
+I had the expectation that Scala's future development would take lessons from past mistakes – instead of repeating them over and over – and achieve a marginal level of quality and stability, in which the rate of cleanup and repair would eventually be higher than the rate of newly added cruft.